 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price, which was determined through negotiations between the underwriters and us, may not be indicative of future market prices.
-Although our common stock has been approved for quotation on the Nasdaq National Market, an active trading market for our shares may never develop or be sustained following this offering.
+Negotiations between the underwriters and us will determine the initial public offering price.
+This price may not be indicative of future market prices.
+Although we anticipate that our common stock will be approved for listing on the Nasdaq National Market, an active trading market for our shares may never develop or be sustained following this offering.
 In addition, the stock market has from time to time experienced significant price and volume fluctuations, and the market prices of the securities of technology companies, particularly life sciences companies without product revenues such as ours, have been highly volatile.